 All content on YouTube is subject to our Community Guidelines.
 Anything that you offer as part of channel memberships must meet the same policy standards as any content that you post.

-What happens if your memberships perks violate our guidelines & policies
+What happens if your memberships perks violate our guidelines and policies

 Channel memberships perks that you submit are reviewed by our team before they are seen by the public and inappropriate perks will be rejected.
 For minor violations, you'll receive a warning.
 For serious or repeated violations, you may receive a Community Guidelines strike.